 I also provide Critical Incident Debriefing for organisations after traumatic events.
-While, as a Mentor I work with individuals in a variety of different environments.
-I am also qualified and experienced in providing Mediation services to resolve conflict in workplace, organisational and community settings.
+While, as a Mentor, I work with individuals in a variety of different environments.
+I am also qualified and experienced in providing Mediation services to resolve conflict in the workplace, organisational and community settings.

 Accredited register membership

 - Eating disorders